exercism/v3/languages/julia/reference/progression.md

 extension --> B
 B --> performance
 performance --> Z((Z))

+A((A)) --> numbers
+subgraph Numbers
+	numbers --> complex-numbers
+	numbers --> rational-numbers

+	complex-numbers --> v2-complex-numbers(v2-complex-numbers)
+	rational-numbers --> v2-rational-numbers(v2-rational-numbers)
+end
 ```

 ## Legend

+- **Round edges** in the graph above are practice exercises that focus on a particular concept.
 - **Q** refers to questions the student should be able to answer after solving it that aren’t directly taught by the exercise.
 Think of them like questions in the style of the Cornell Note Taking system.
 - **PREV** means that the following point heavily depends on how the previous progression goes and thus is subject to change and/or to be decided
 - **NEXT** means that this could either be part of this exercise or be the concept taught in the next exercise.
 In the diagram these are represented with dotted lines.